 With the 72-ounce plastic jar, you can make enough drinks for several people.
 The two 16-ounce cups will come in handy if you love making smoothies on the go.
 Also, the jar includes a well-designed spout that makes it easy to pour.

 All parts of the Ninja Professional are dishwasher-safe.
 The blades are removable and very sharp.
 Therefore, take extra care when disassembling them to avoid cutting yourself.
 The only drawback with this model is the noise it makes, as noted by many buyers.
 But which blender doesn’t?

 To conclude, we think this is the overall best easy-to-clean blender available.

 2. Hamilton Beach 58148A Power Elite Blender – Best Value

-The Hamilton Beach 58148A has 12 programmed blending options and is easily the best easy to clean blender for the money.
-One of its most notable things is its patented wave-action feature that helps to pull the ingredients down to the blade for smooth results.
+The Hamilton Beach 58148A has 12 programmed blending options and is easily the best easy-to-clean blender for the money.
+One of its most notable features is its patented wave action that helps pull the ingredients down to the blade for smooth results.
 And thanks to the 700-watt motor, it produces enough power to crush these ingredients without a problem.

-The control panel is easy to read, and it only has 5 buttons.
+The control panel is easy to read and has only 5 buttons.
 With a few clicks, you can get your blender to self-wash in just a few minutes.
 The ingredients tend to get stuck at the bottom.
 But you can disassemble the blades should they get in your way.
 It also helps that the jar, lid, and blades are dishwasher-safe.